mitric-lab/programming_theochem/src/00-preface/02-getting_started.md

 in your terminal.
 This will open a new tab in your web browser where you can navigate to the folder where the Jupyter Notebook is located and open it.
 If your installation was successful, you should be able to execute all code cells in the notebook without any errors.
-You can can find many more tutorials on the internet, e.g.
+You can find many more tutorials on the internet, e.g.
 [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).